-Even worse—chimpanzees and orangutans used in television, film, and advertisements are taken from their families as babies, sometimes when they’re just a few days old.
-In order to force young apes to perform on cue, trainers often beat the animals with fists, clubs, or even broom handles.
+Chimpanzees and orangutans seen in TV shows, movies, and advertisements were taken from their families as babies, some when they were just a few days old.
+To make young apes perform on cue, trainers would threaten and punch them or beat them with clubs or broom handles.

-When apes become too large and strong to handle (usually at around age 8), they are often left at roadside zoos, where some are still sitting in small cages.
+When apes became too large and strong to handle (usually at around age 8), they were often dumped at roadside zoos, where some are still sitting in small cages.
 Many have had to spend decades all alone.
 Great apes are social animals, and being alone can cause serious depression and maybe even drive them mad.
-Orangutans can live into their 60s, and orangutans can live into their 60s.
-So when they were “retired” from entertainment, it could have meant many long years of misery for these highly intelligent and sensitive animals.
+Orangutans can live into their 50s, and chimpanzees can live into their 60s.
+So when they were “retired” from entertainment, it could have meant many long years of misery for these sensitive animals.

-The best way to help great apes is to avoid visiting any attractions that exhibit live animals and to ask a parent or guardian to contact the producers of any film, television show, or advertisement you see that uses wild animals, asking them to stop!
+The best way to help great apes is to avoid visiting any attractions that put live animals on display—and to ask a parent or guardian to contact the producers of any movie, TV show, or advertisement you see that uses wild animals, asking them to stop!
 Even if you see the message “No animals were harmed in the making of this film,” it isn’t true.
 Exploiting animals for entertainment is always harmful to them.